 You may wish to take a walk around Old Quebec this morning from the hotel; local attractions include Chateau Frontenac, Petit Champlain Cartier and the St. Lawrence River.
 You could also explore the Fortifications of Québec, which span close to 4.6km around Old Québec.

-In the afternoon, take the road north of Quebec City toward Reserve des Laurentides, approximately 2 hours drive.
+In the afternoon, take the road north of Quebec City toward Reserve des Laurentides, approximately two hours' drive.
 This area is covered by lakes, rivers and dense mixed forest and is a perfect place to observe Quebec wildlife.
 On arrival you'll meet your guide and check in to your private chalet.
 Late afternoon transfer with your guide (in your own car) to a bear watching hide.
 From the hide, you will have the chance to watch black bears and learn more about their behaviour (the animals are baited to increase the chances of seeing them).
 Return to the main lodge for dinner.

 Canoeing on the river